These read aloud books and activities are perfect for Easter!

 Happy Spring and Almost-Easter!
-We still have two weeks (9 more school days!) until Spring Break, so I’m bringing out the spring favorites to power through!
+We still have two weeks until Spring Break, so I’m bringing out our favorite Easter books and activities to power through.

 Easter always seems to arrive in a hurry in my classroom.
 We just finished St. Patrick’s Day, welcomed the first day of spring, as well as wrapped up Quarter 3 with testing.
-Then all of a sudden we only have two weeks left to add a little bunny fun before our week-long Spring Break!
+All of a sudden we only have two weeks left to add a little bunny fun before our week-long Spring Break.

 Here’s what we’ve been up to…